jrcichra/rapidvue/README.md

 ## Why "RapidVue?"

 This is the best thing that came to my head at the time.
-The underlying technology would be react, because of the component abilities and the future of web-apps.
+The underlying technology would be Vue, because of the component abilities and the future of web-apps.
 Oracle APEX uses the tried but true jQuery.

-In "theory", and from what my knowledge is right now, nothing would also stop this being a react-native / electron developing platform as well, allowing rapid development of web, desktop, and mobile apps just by writing SQL.
+In "theory", and from what my knowledge is right now, nothing would also stop this being a vue-native / electron developing platform as well, allowing rapid development of web, desktop, and mobile apps just by writing SQL.
 Wouldn't that be wild?

 What does that mean for a DB <-> APP relationship?
 RapidVue will communicate with the backend with HTTP APIs for the most flexibility in the future.